aakash1104/cs-guide/Outlines/classes.md

 ## Declaring a minor and/or a double major

+- CS is a highly impacted major and there are a lot of students in the major.
+Minoring in CS might be a pretty difficult task since you pretty much need to take all the lower division classes and take 5 upper division courses.
+In a sense, it is not too far away from getting a major in CS.

+- If you're a minor in CS, you will not get the opportunity to register for CS classes in pass 1 and you have to waitlist.

+- If you've completed the important lower divisions (OOP, Data Structures, Discrete Math), either the first of the chem or physics series, and a few math classes, you should be allowed to declare a major in CS.
+		- Similar requirements for CSE (some might differ).
+		- If you want to declare a CS major, your GPA should be above 3.

 ## Advantages of taking more math/stats classes

 - A lot of computer science is mathematics and Statistics than it is Programming.